OpenOmics/nanite/docs/usage/run.md

 > Path on the file system for writing temporary output files.
 By default, the temporary directory is set to '/lscratch/$SLURM_JOBID' for backwards compatibility with the NIH's Biowulf cluster; however, if you are running the pipeline on another cluster, this option will need to be specified.
 Ideally, this path should point to a dedicated location on the filesystem for writing tmp files.
 On many systems, this location is set to somewhere in /scratch.
 If you need to inject a variable into this string that should NOT be expanded, please quote this options value in single quotes.
 >
 > ***Example:*** `--tmp-dir /scratch/$USER/`

+---
+  `--use-conda`
+> **Use Conda/mamba instead of Singularity.**
+> *type: boolean flag*
+>
+> Use Conda/Mamba instead of Singularity.
+By default, the pipeline uses singularity for handling required software dependencies.
+This option overrides that behavior, and it will use Conda or mamba instead of Singularity.
+The use of Singuarity and Conda are mutually exclusive.
+Please note that conda or mamba must be in your $PATH prior to running the pipeline.
+>
+> ***Example:*** `--use-conda`

 ### 2.4 Miscellaneous options
 Each of the following arguments are optional, and do not need to be provided.